 Employee Reviews at Apple

-But what do employees think about working at Apple?
+But what do Apple employees think about working there?

 The MIT 500 culture survey found that collaboration and innovation are the most frequently and positively discussed values.
 Execution is also frequently discussed, but negatively.
 MIT 500 defines execution as “employees are empowered to act, have the resources they need, adhere to process and discipline, are are held accountable for results.”